African American Resilience and Creative Expression: Combating Generational Trauma and Reconnecting with Cultural Roots

 Hurston’s use of dialect and oral storytelling traditions in her writing serves as a means of preserving and celebrating African American language and culture, which had been suppressed and devalued by the dominant white society.
 By centering her stories around the experiences and perspectives of African American characters, Hurston provided a platform for voices that had been largely ignored in mainstream literature.
 Her works not only entertained but also educated readers about the richness and complexity of African American life, offering a counternarrative to the stereotypes and misconceptions perpetuated by white society.

 Moreover, Hurston’s exploration of trauma and resilience in her writing provided a means of processing and healing for both herself and her readers.
+This is critical given the mental health context of the community she depicted; according to the Health and Human Services Office of Minority Health, African Americans are 20% more likely to experience serious mental health problems than the general population, yet often face systemic barriers to care.
 Drawing from her own experiences of racial discrimination and personal struggles, Hurston used her characters’ journeys to reflect on the collective trauma of African Americans and to celebrate their strength and perseverance in the face of adversity.
 Through her writing, Hurston demonstrated the power of storytelling as a tool for self-expression, community building, and cultural preservation, laying the groundwork for future generations of African American writers.

-Thornton Dial, a self-taught artist from Alabama, used his mixed-media art to address themes of struggle, oppression, and the African American experience.
-Born into poverty and with limited formal education, Dial drew from his life experiences and the materials available to him to create powerful, thought-provoking pieces that challenged traditional notions of art and representation.
+Thornton Dial (1928–2016), a self-taught artist from Alabama, used his mixed-media art to address themes of struggle, oppression, and the African American experience.
+Born into poverty on a sharecropping farm and with limited formal education, Dial drew from his life experiences and the materials available to him to create powerful, thought-provoking pieces that challenged traditional notions of art and representation.

-Dial’s work often incorporated found objects, such as scrap metal, wood, and fabric, which he transformed into complex, layered compositions that spoke to the resilience and resourcefulness of African American communities.
-By repurposing discarded materials, Dial not only commented on the wastefulness and inequalities of consumer culture but also demonstrated how beauty and meaning could be found in the most unlikely places.
+Dial’s work often incorporated found objects, such as scrap metal, wood, carpet, and fabric—materials often discarded by the industrial society that exploited black labor.
+He transformed these into complex, layered compositions that spoke to the resilience and resourcefulness of African American communities.
+The economic disparity underlying his choice of materials is stark: in 2016, the year of Dial’s death, the median wealth of white families was approximately $171,000, compared to just $17,150 for black families.
+By repurposing “worthless” discarded materials, Dial not only commented on the wastefulness and inequalities of consumer culture but also demonstrated how beauty and meaning could be found in the most unlikely places.
+This is a visual representation of Post-Traumatic Growth.

 Many of Dial’s pieces directly addressed the trauma and oppression faced by African Americans throughout history, from slavery and segregation to police brutality and economic inequality.
 His art served as a means of bearing witness to these injustices and preserving the memories and stories of those who had been silenced or forgotten.
 At the same time, Dial’s work celebrated the strength, creativity, and spirituality of African American culture, often incorporating symbols and motifs from African art and folklore.